Tyrell Richards

-Tyrell Joseph Richards (born October 7, 1998) is a gridiron football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
-He was drafted first overall by the Alouettes in the 2022 CFL Draft.
+Tyrell Joseph Richards (born October 7, 1998) is a Canadian professional football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
+He was drafted first overall by the Alouettes in the 2022 CFL draft.

 College career

 After using a redshirt year in 2017, Richards played college football for the Syracuse Orange from 2018 to 2020.
 He entered the transfer portal with the intention of moving to a different school, but was unable due to non-transferable school credits.
 He did not play in 2021 and instead trained and coached at his high school, Clarkson Secondary School.

 Professional career

-Richards was ranked as the third best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL Draft.
+Richards was ranked as the third best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL draft.
 He was then drafted with the first overall pick in the draft after the Montreal Alouettes traded up in order to select him.
 On May 13, 2022, it was announced that Richards had signed his rookie contract with the Alouettes.
+He played in seven regular season games, starting in two, where he had five defensive tackles and four special teams tackles.

+In 2023, he played in 11 regular season games, sitting out seven due to injury, and had ten defensive tackles, 11 special teams tackles, one interception, one forced fumble, and one fumble recovery.